cs-chan/FuzzyComputerVision/README.md

     iii.
 Web reference: http://scikit-learn.org/stable/

 # Feedback
 Suggestions and opinions of this work (both positive and negative) are greatly welcome.
-Please contact the authors by sending email to Chern Hong Lim at chlim@acd.tarc.edu.my or Chee Seng Chan at cs.chan@um.edu.my
+Please contact the authors by sending email to Chern Hong Lim at `chlim at acd.tarc.edu.my` or Chee Seng Chan at `cs.chan at um.edu.my`

 # License
 BSD-3, see LICENSE file for details.